 When I opened it up, thousands of jelly beans were in the package.
-When I saw what held them, my heart sank to a new low.
+But when I saw what held them, my heart sank to a new low.

 The fact the shoes were packed with jelly beans was overkill.
 I knew the shoes and I knew the man they belonged to.
 I also knew that if his shoes were here on my kitchen table, JellyBeans himself had to be dead.
 They were a part of the man, he would never give them to anyone, not even me, and he would never let them out of his own control willingly.
 I believe he had always planned to be buried in these shoes.

-This gruesome little prize was obviously a warning to me but I was damned if I know what it was a warning against.
+This gruesome little prize was obviously a warning to me but I was damned if I knew what it was a warning against.
 I’ve been a clown and a detective for thirty five years so I have a pretty thick skin.
-I’ve scared a lot of little kids in my time and upset a lot of bad guys so I’ve got a lot of people who don’t like me.
+I’ve scared a lot of little kids in my time and upset a lot of bad guys, so I’ve got a lot of people who don’t like me.
 But seriously, I’m sitting here looking at the end of both my careers.
 The Big Show, my employer Ringling Brothers, was closing and I had no current cases.
 Without the circus, who needs a clown PI?
-But someone was trying to send me a warning and I had no idea what I was being warned against.
+But someone was trying to send me a message and I had no idea what it was.